Can't install an app on an iOS device? Things to check

 UDIDs in the provisioning profile

 Apple rules regarding app installation also apply when using Diawi: if you are using a Development or Ad-hoc provisioning profile, devices' UDIDs must be added to the provisioning profile used to sign your app.
-In-house builds with an Enterprise Apple account don't require registering UDIDs.
+In-house builds with an Enterprise Apple account don't require registering UDIDs (though since 2022, Apple has been deprecating Enterprise account and the In-house distribution, to be replaced by other internal distribution processes like MDM, Apple Business Manager, ... which only work well for release versions not practical for testing).

 Since xcode 4, the .mobileprovision file is embedded into the .app/.ipa file when compiling.
 When in doubt about which version has been used by xcode, you may simply unzip the .ipa file, then right-click Show package content on the .app located inside the Payload folder and look for the embedded.mobileprovision.
 The file can be opened with a text editor (TextMate, Sublime Text, Atom, ...): contains some XML/plist contents with the list of UDIDs.